aipowerorg/aipowerorg.github.io/docs/getting-started/user-portal.md

 Now, look for the **Beta** label and click on the required beta version to download it.

+### Updating your plugin
+Plugin updates will become available automatically through your WordPress admin dashboard.
+When one is available, simply click **Update**.
+As long as you have an active license, it will update to the latest version.

 ## License Management
 Manage your licenses, activate, deactivate, or check the status of your licenses from the following link: [Manage Licenses](https://users.freemius.com/licenses)